-It's no secret that most data breaches today begin with a set of compromised credentials (username & password alone).
+It's no secret that most data breaches today begin with a set of compromised credentials (username & password.)
 It's a fact that employees often reuse passwords across multiple personal and business accounts.

-Multi-Factor Authentication, or MFA, combats poor password habits and strengthens business defenses by utilizing multiple verification methods, such as credentials combined with a one-time code delivered via text, to validate the identity of user accessing your data.
+Multi-Factor Authentication, or MFA, combats poor password habits and strengthens business defenses by utilizing multiple verification methods, such as credentials combined with a one-time code delivered via text, to validate the identity of the end-user accessing your data.

-With password exploits on the rise, your organization can utilize MFA to:
+With password exploits on the rise, your organization can benefit from MFA:

 - Reduce the chances a hacker will compromise your critical application and business systems with stolen credentials alone,